Raphael-Boichot/Arduino-MegaBurner-V2/README.md

 ## 1. Origin

 I've made this project because I had an urgent need to read / write the three chips supported here for a [Neo Geo bootleg project](https://github.com/Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood).
-Using a [Sanni Cartreader](https://github.com/sanni/cartreader) was an option but not for me: too complicated (it does everything fine but requires too much adapters / configuration).
+Using a [Sanni Cartreader](https://github.com/sanni/cartreader) was an option, this is a great project, but not for me right now: too complicated (it does everything fine but requires too much adapters / configuration).

 This project originates from the more straightforward [maximaas/MegaBurner](https://github.com/maximaas/MegaBurner), a Java + SWT desktop application built to flash specifically the MX29L3211 chip for SNES/SFC cartridge reproductions, talking to an Arduino Mega 2560 over serial.
-The original Java/Arduino codebase has however a hell of outdated dependencies and is not portable at all due to the libraries required for the GUI.
+The original Java / Arduino codebase has however a hell of outdated dependencies (the project was made in 2017) and is not portable at all due to the libraries required for the GUI.
+After compiling the Java code, I came to the conclusion that I needed something less fancy and easier to debug.
 So:

 - **I translated the Java host application into the simpliest possible Python code** — a small, dependency-light (`pyserial` only) command-line driver and a couple of ready-to-run scripts, replacing the SWT GUI app.
 - **I expanded chip support for my needs** beyond the original single MX29L3211 target, adding the MX29LV320E (Top-Boot and Bottom-Boot) and the MX26L6420, each verified against its own datasheet rather than assumed to behave like the others — they don't always agree on unlock addresses, program granularity, reset sequences, or even bus width quirks, and a few real bugs (busy-polling, hardware pin-swap workarounds) turned up along the way.
 - **I reworked the Arduino firmware** so chip selection happens at **runtime**, over serial, instead of needing a firmware reflash every time you swap chips.
 - **I bullet-proofed the tool chain** with lots of endurance runs on real chips before using it with success.

 As it, adding new chips is quite simple.
+As I can only add chips that I own for testing, the list is quite restricted for now.

 ## 2. Hardware: the Arduino Mega 3.3V mod

 All the chips this project targets are **3V/3.3V parts**.
-The Arduino Mega 2560 runs its logic at 5V by default, and driving a 3.3V-only flash chip's inputs at 5V is not something to rely on — it's outside the chip's rated I/O voltage.
+The Arduino Mega 2560 runs its logic at 5V by default, and driving a 3.3V-only flash chip inputs at 5V is outside the chip rated I/O voltage.
 The fix used in this project is to modify the Arduino Mega itself to run at 3.3V, rather than adding external level-shifters.

 See the picture below for exactly how this board was modified (Chinese clone here, mod is very easy):

 ![Arduino Mega 3.3V mod](Pictures/Arduino_mega_3.3V_mod.png)

-If you're using an official product, follow the [Adafruit guide](https://learn.adafruit.com/arduino-tips-tricks-and-techniques/3-3v-conversion) as the voltage regulator is not the same.
+If you're using an official Arduino product, follow the [Adafruit guide](https://learn.adafruit.com/arduino-tips-tricks-and-techniques/3-3v-conversion) as the voltage regulator is not the same.
+As you can see, I took some shortcuts with my clone as it will basically be used only for a single task.

-The usual approach is anyway to bypass/replace the Mega's onboard 5V regulator with a 3.3V one, so every I/O pin - not just some of them - runs at the chip-safe voltage.
+The usual approach is anyway to bypass / replace the Mega onboard 5V regulator with a 3.3V one, so every I/O pin - not just some of them - runs at the chip-safe voltage.
 Double check your specific board regulator pinout before doing this swap (mine was the same as the AMS1117 3.3V required here).
 Running an ATmega2560 at 3.3V has a lower maximum clock frequency than at 5V.
-It does not affect this project.
+It does not affect this project at all.

 Arduino Mega are dirt cheap on second hand market, in particular Chinese clones, so I recommend butchering an old one rather than a new.
 Mine was sold as "working" with the voltage regulator completely charred, exactly what I needed for the mod.